linna/typed-array/README.md

 [![StyleCI](https://styleci.io/repos/93407083/shield?branch=master&style=flat)](https://styleci.io/repos/93407083)

 # Typed arrays for php
-Provide typed arrays for php as extension of native [ArrayObject](http://php.net/manual/en/class.arrayobject.php)
+Provide typed arrays for php as extension of native [ArrayObject](http://php.net/manual/en/class.arrayobject.php).

+Package contain two classes:
+**TypedArray** for arrays that accept only values of the user defined type.
+**TypedObjectArray** for arrays that accept only class instances of the user defined type.

 ## Requirements
 This package require php 7.